 ZStruct, a reaction-finding tool, was applied to investigate the mechanisms for high-valent palladium C(sp3)-N bond forming reductive elimination.
 Two resulting pathways were identified, including a non-intuitive, concerted, SN2-like reductive elimination pathway proceeding through an oxygen-bound sulfonamide complex (shown in the animation).
 These results indicate that consideration of both pathways is necessary to effectively model C(sp3)-N reductive elimination.

 In a single-ended reactivity search, systematic automated investigation of pathways will locate reaction paths that would not have been found by manual investigation, and this means the predictive value can be high.
 Much of the “human bias” factor is removed from the simulations, leading to possibilities that have never been conceived.
-Significant amounts of effort are currently being applied to creation of these tools, with the first algorithm being detailed in references 2 and 4 below.

 Applications of the Growing String Method

 We have applied the growing string method for elucidating the mechanism for off-cycle nickel-catalyzed C-H abstraction.
 Under conditions that utilize cyclooctadiene (COD) based precataylsts in nickel-catalyzed C-H functionalization reactions, there is potential for the C-H bond to be broken and directly transferred to COD.
 Iterative chain walking events ultimately leads to off-cycle resting states that inhibit catalysis.
 It was found that adapting the catalyst to remove COD produces much more efficient catalytic reactions.